 A return to the mythological Garden of Eden or the Four Horsemen of the Apocalypse?

-The animistic worldview that all living creatures are our ancestors is now being validated by modern science and evolutionary biology.
+The animistic worldview that all living creatures are our relatives is now being validated by modern science and evolutionary biology.
 Yet as a society, we remain profoundly disconnected from the land and stuck in the self-referential mental clutter of anxiety, separation and abstraction.

 It is now typical in highly-developed countries for people to spend 90% of their days sedentary indoors and as much as 10+ hours a day staring at a screen.
 Even normally high-energy kids are now mostly sedentary today.

 To make matter worse, the increasing dominance of electronic media has ushered in what Canadian media philosopher Marshall McLuhan called a “global village” back in the 1970s.